geonativefr/speculoos/src/api-client/README.md

 # Api Client

-A lightweight API Client built on top of the [fetch](https://developer.mozilla.org/docs/Web/API/Fetch_API) API.
+A lightweight API Client for Vue 3 built on top of the [fetch](https://developer.mozilla.org/docs/Web/API/Fetch_API) API.

 ## Usage